railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Once the delivery of raw materials has been confirmed, OpenERP activates the production order.
 The supplier uses the raw materials sent to produce the finished goods which will automatically be put in your own stores.
-The confirmation of this manufacture is made when you receive the products from your supplier.
-It is then that you indicate the quantities consumed by your supplier.
+The confirmation of this manufacturing is made when you receive the products from your supplier.
+At that point, you indicate the quantities consumed by your supplier.

 .. tip:: Subcontract Without Routing